All About the Consignment Process

 We start by being extremely transparent with our consignment process, including estimating the value of the sellers’ goods.
 We explain our commission structure and tell our sellers that we are motivated to a higher price because our share is more too.

 When setting sale prices, we rarely overestimate an item.
 We value conservatively based on photos.
 And we also tell sellers that we may adjust the sale price if the items’ physical condition is different from the seller’s description and pictures.
-We rarely, if ever, sell an article for the low value.
+We rarely, if ever, sell an article for the lower value.
 We always ask the seller if they are comfortable with selling the item for less than the quote.
 But again, this rarely happens.

-Most sellers that work with us trust our expertise and agree with the prices we set.
+Most sellers who work with us trust our expertise and agree with the prices we set.
 If a seller wants more than what we believe we can get for an item, we suggest selling the items privately or using another resource.

 What are your suggestions for sellers before they embark on the consignment process?

-Thank you very much, Tina Beer Hamlin of Coast Consignment, for sharing your knowledge and explaining the consignment process!
+Thank you very much, Tina Beer Hamlin, of Coast Consignment, for sharing your knowledge and explaining the consignment process!